SimiaCryptus/intellij-aicoder/docs/feature_roadmap.md

 # kotlin\com\github\simiacryptus\aicoder\util\LineComment.kt

-The `LineComment` class and its nested `Factory` class, as part of the `com.github.simiacryptus.aicoder.util` package, provide a structured way to handle line comments within text blocks, particularly useful in the context of code generation or analysis.
+The `LineComment` class and its nested `Factory` class, as part of the `com.simiacryptus.aicoder.util` package, provide a structured way to handle line comments within text blocks, particularly useful in the context of code generation or analysis.
 The development roadmap for enhancing these classes and their functionalities can be structured into several phases, focusing on improving usability, flexibility, and integration capabilities.

 #### Phase 1: Core Functionality Enhancements